An Introduction to Node.js

 Node Binaries vs Version Manager

 Many websites will recommend that you head to the official Node download page and grab the Node binaries for your system.
 While that works, I would suggest that you use a version manager instead.
-This is a program which allows you to install multiple versions of Node and switch between them at will.
+This is a program that allows you to install multiple versions of Node and switch between them at will.
 There are various advantages to using a version manager.
-For example, it negates potential permission issues which would otherwise see you installing packages with admin permissions.
+For example, it negates potential permission issues when using Node with npm and lets you set a Node version on a per-project basis.

 If you fancy going the version manager route, please consult our quick tip: Install Multiple Versions of Node.js using nvm.
 Otherwise, grab the correct binaries for your system from the link above and install those.